Human trafficking in Pakistan: Trafficking of children

 Boys and girls are also bought, sold, rented, or kidnapped to work in organized, illegal begging rings, domestic servitude, prostitution, and in agriculture in bonded labour.
 Illegal labour agents charge high fees to parents with false promises of decent work for their children, who are later exploited and subject to forced labour in domestic servitude, unskilled labour, small shops and other sectors.

 Agents who had previously trafficked children for camel jockeying in the United Arab Emirates (UAE) were not convicted and continue to engage in child trafficking.
 Girls and women are also sold into forced marriages; in some cases their new "husbands" move them across Pakistani borders and force them into prostitution.

 NGOs and police reported markets in Pakistan where girls and women are bought and sold for sex and labour.
 Non-state militant groups kidnap children or coerce parents with fraudulent promises into giving away children as young as 12 to spy, fight, or die as suicide bombers.
 The militants often sexually and physically abuse the children and use psychological coercion to convince the children that the acts they commit are justified.
+The smuggling of women and children from Pakistan has been a steady practice.
+There are multiple forms of domestic human trafficking but in Pakistan sexual exploitation and bonded labour are more common.
+These types of trafficking are driven by poverty and a natural desire to escape it.
+Human trafficking is extensive in scale and scope and happens most of the time unnoticed all across Pakistan.